2017 10

 1991 Leoville Las Cases 92p

 Tasted in June 2025.
-Dusty blackcurrants on the nose, nice backbone, nicely constructed, tasty, soft ripe fruit, and smooth finish.
+Dusty black currants on the nose, nice backbone, nicely constructed, tasty, soft ripe fruit, and smooth finish.
 This wine is a success, having not been affected by the devastating frost that hit Bordeaux in 1991.

 1989 Leoville Las Cases 93p

 Tasted twice - last time in June 2025.
 Consistent notes.
-Well-preserved wine, strong with the apparent sweetness of fruit, well-balanced, long on the palate with a firm finish.
+Well-preserved wine, strong with the apparent sweetness of fruit, well-balanced, and long on the palate with a firm finish.
 Perfect to drink now and in the next 10 years.

 1986 Leoville Las Cases 97+p